aprbw/traffic_prediction/README.md

 * Prediction window = 12 timesteps

+* Metrics = MAE, RMSE, MAPE

+* Train, validation, and test splits = 7/1/2 OR 6/2/2

 However, there are many caveats:

 * Some use different models for different prediction horizon.